 Camp Ramah in the Berkshires Masterplanning & Concept Design – Wingdale, NY

-Sorensen Partners is Architect and Masterplanner for the 400-acre Wingdale, NY property of Camp Ramah in the Berkshires.
-The masterplanning goals are (1) to undertake a 10-year update to the organization’s previous masterplan; and (2) to set facilities goals that will allow the Camp Ramah Berkshire’s Strategic Plan to be accomplished.
+Sorensen Partners was Architect and Masterplanner for the 400-acre Wingdale, NY property of Camp Ramah in the Berkshires.
+The masterplanning goals were (1) to undertake a 10-year update to the organization’s previous masterplan; and (2) to set facilities goals that will allow the Camp Ramah Berkshire’s Strategic Plan to be accomplished.

-Sorensen Partners’ role is to act as both Architect and Masterplanner.
-As Masterplanner, we are collecting and organizing Camp Ramah Berkshire’s program goals; recommending facilities sites, roads and paths, landscape, and water/wastewater infrastructure improvements; and analyzing constraints and opportunities in conjunction with our sub-consultants CT Male (civil and wastewater) and Wolf Landscape (landscape architecture).
+Sorensen Partners’ role was to act as both Architect and Masterplanner.
+As Masterplanner, we collected and organized Camp Ramah Berkshire’s program goals; recommending facilities sites, roads and paths, landscape, and water/wastewater infrastructure improvements; and analyzing constraints and opportunities in conjunction with our sub-consultants CT Male (civil and wastewater) and Wolf Landscape (landscape architecture).

-As Architect, we are creating conceptual designs for five programs within the Camp, including analyzing renovation versus new construction options.
+As Architect, we created conceptual designs for five programs within the Camp, including analyzing renovation versus new construction options.